blocky/attestation-service-examples/hello_world_on_chain/README.md

         require(publicKeyAddress == recovered, "Could not verify signature");

+        FnCallClaims memory claims = decodeFnCallClaims(ta.Data);

         return claims;
     }
 ```

-where we decode `taData` the `TA` struct withs into its `Data` and `Sig`
+where we decode `taData` into a `TA` struct withs its `Data` and `Sig`
 components, use them to obtain the `recovered` signing key address, and finally
-compare it to the `publicKeyAddress`, set at `taSigningKeyAddress` in the
+compare it against the `publicKeyAddress` parameter, passed from the
-`User` contract.
+`taSigningKeyAddress` in the [`User`](contracts/User.sol) contract
-If we are able to verify the `TA` signature, we parse out its `claims`, and
+`verifyAttestedFnCallClaims` function.
+If we are able to verify the `TA`
-return them to the `verifyAttestedFnCallClaims` function.
+signature, we parse out its `claims`, and return them to the
+`verifyAttestedFnCallClaims` function.

-At this point, you could extend the [`User.sol`](contracts/User.sol) contract
+At this point, you may want to extend the [`User`](contracts/User.sol)
+contract `verifyAttestedFnCallClaims` function to do more than just print the
+transitive attestation `claims` to the console.
+You may want to add additional
-to verify the various `claims` fields to make sure that the transitive
+logic to verify the various `claims` fields to make sure that the transitive
 attestation is over the function and inputs expected by your smart contract.
+You
-You then also take actions based on the output of the function to trigger
+may also take actions based on the output of the function to trigger further
-further smart contract logic.
+smart contract logic.

-In our [`User.sol`](contracts/User.sol) example, we simply print the
+In our [`User.sol`](contracts/User.sol) contract `verifyAttestedFnCallClaims`
-`claims` to the console and emit an `AttestedFunctionCallOutput` event with
+function example, we simply print the `claims` to the console and emit an
-the `Output` field of the `claims`.
+`AttestedFunctionCallOutput` event with the `Output` field of the `claims`.

 ### Step 3: Test the `User` contract locally

 To test the smart contract locally, we use the
 [Hardhat](https://hardhat.org/) framework.
-We define the `"Local Tests"` in [test/User.ts](test/User.ts) that loads
+We define the `"Local Tests"` in [`test/User.ts`](test/User.ts) that loads
 [`inputs/out.json`](inputs/out.json), calls the `setTASigningKeyAddress`
-and `verifyAttestedFnCallClaims` functions on the `User` contract, and checks
+and `verifyAttestedFnCallClaims` functions on the [`User`](contracts/User.sol)
-that the contract emits the `AttestedFunctionCallOutput` event with
+contract, and checks that the contract emits the `AttestedFunctionCallOutput`
-`"Hello, World!"` as input.
+event with `"Hello, World!"` as input.

 ### Step 4: Deploy the Smart Contract to Base Sepolia